darno63/tdatrade/README.md

  ---*under construction*---

 ## Real-time Streaming
-The package `tdatrade.stream` provides the class `WebSocketClient()` which allows for building a group of requests and then handles sending and receiveing data form TDA's data stream.
+The package `tdatrade.stream` provides the class `WebSocketClient()` which allows for building a group of requests and then handles sending and receiving data from TDA's data stream.
 ```python
 client = WebSocketClient()
 client.forex_lvl1('EUR/USD')